wdecoster/NanoPlot/README.md

 ## Companion script NanoFilt.py
-Script to perform filtering on quality and/or read length, and optional trimming after passing filters Reads from stdin, writes to stdout
+Script to perform filtering on quality and/or read length, and optional trimming after passing filters Reads from stdin, writes to stdout.
 Intended to be used:
 - directly after fastq extraction
 - prior to mapping